 Jack doesn’t know what’s going on, and he doesn’t like it one bit.

 The Old Wheel picks up a few weeks after the events in The Strangest Forms, the first book in the Adventures of Holloway Holmes series.
-This book is the second in the trilogy and focuses more on the developing relationship between Holmes and Jack, as well as dealing with the fallout from the first book.
+This book is the second in the trilogy and focuses more on the developing relationship between Holloway and Jack, as well as dealing with the fallout from the first book.
 As such, I don’t recommend picking this up without first having read the previous story.

 For the past year, following the death of his mother (something he still blames himself for), the murder attempts, the weight of taking care of himself and his father, of working as a full time janitor and drug dealer, Jack has been struggling.
 Now, with having to attend classes, endure the more public shunning of the students, keep up with his girlfriend, and having the chance to live like an actual teenager, Jack is drowning.
 For so long, he’s been able to focus purely on his father, shouldering every burden with a grim and fatalistic determination.
 Now that some of that pressure is gone, he can’t help but realize how bad the last year has been.

 Jack’s smart and he knows it, but he’s struggling in class.
 He’s charming and gregarious, but no one wants to talk to him or sit with him.
 He’s the charity case, allowed to take classes because people feel sorry for him, not because he’s smart enough or rich enough.
 Is it any wonder, after being shot at, after nearly dying, that Jack breaks down in tears?
 Jack spends a lot of this book crying, as any 16-year old would having endured what he did; how many times can anyone be beaten, shot at, kidnapped, nearly raped, threatened, and bullied without breaking down?
-Holmes is his rock, the boy he … likes?
+Holloway is his rock, the boy he … likes?
 Loves?
 Is it love, or is it hormones?
 Is it the pressure and stress of not wanting to be alone, of connecting with the only other person who knows what you’re going through?

 He sat there in silhouette, head down.
 I knew the curve of his spine.
 I knew the span of his shoulders.
 Anywhere, I thought.
 I could be anywhere and know you.

 Their friendship has been building up, its foundations sunk deep into those shared experiences.
-Jack watches for those small tells — all that’s left after the constant ‘training’ Blackfriar Holmes gave his son to turn him into a perfect representative of the Holmes name — knows when Holmes is trying not to laugh, trying not to cry, trying not to fall apart.
-He makes him eat, he keeps an eye on how many pills Holmes takes, he looks for him in a crowd and knows that, whenever he’s in trouble, Holloway Holmes will be there to rescue him.
+Jack watches for those small tells — all that’s left after the constant ‘training’ Blackfriar Holmes gave his son to turn him into a perfect representative of the Holmes name — knows when Holloway is trying not to laugh, trying not to cry, trying not to fall apart.
+He makes him eat, he keeps an eye on how many pills Holloway takes, he looks for him in a crowd and knows that, whenever he’s in trouble, Holloway Holmes will be there to rescue him.
 Until, one day … he isn’t.

 Everything is falling down to take Jack to his lowest point.
-All the angst, all the pain, all the loss and suffering; even as his relationship with Holmes is shifting from friendship to something more, the foreshadowing is there: This is not a happy book.
+All the angst, all the pain, all the loss and suffering; even as his relationship with Holloway is shifting from friendship to something more, the foreshadowing is there: This is not a happy book.
 This is a book about pain, about building up all the pressure and tension so that it can be released in the third and final act.
 And, for me, it works.

 This series has been, so far, a wonderful example of character work with clever plotting, rapid pacing, subtle Easter eggs for Holmes’ fans, and excellent writing.
 I cannot wait to read book three to see how all of this plays out.
 I want to see Jack and Holloway reunited, I want to see the two of them stand up to whatever tries to take them down.
 I want to see how all of the events from book one and book two come together, to find out about Zodiac, about Paxton Adler, about all of it.
 Book three should be out in June.
 Until then, I hope you join me in impatiently waiting.